IntelSoftware/SYCL_101/02_Why_SYCL/02_SYCL_basic_code_single_task.rst

     int main() {

         queue Q;                        // The queue, Q, is the object that
-                                        // submits the task to the device int const size = 10;
+                                        // submits the task to a device. int const size = 10;
         buffer<int> A{ size };          // The buffer, A, is the memory used to
-                                        // transfer data between host and device
+                                        // transfer data between host and device.